knutsoned/bevy_lazy_signals/architecture.md

 ### Check Tasks

-The task checking system checks the status of each AsyncTask marked with RunningTask.
+The task checking system checks the status of each Action marked with RunningTask.
 If a task is completed, RunningTask is removed and any commands in the returned CommandQueue are applied.

 ### Init System

 The init system runs every tick.
-Newly added Computed, Effect, and AsyncTask entities will have an InitDependencies component to mark them.
+Newly added Computed, Effect, and Action components will have an InitDependencies component to mark them.
 These systems just run subscribe for each of the sources and triggers so that the relevant entities are notified at the proper time.